BBC Radio Bristol

-BBC Radio Bristol is the BBC's local radio station serving the former county of Avon which is composed of the unitary authorities of Bath and North East Somerset, Bristol, North Somerset and South Gloucestershire.
+BBC Radio Bristol is the BBC's local radio station serving the cities of Bristol and Bath and the unitary authorities of Bath and North East Somerset, North Somerset and South Gloucestershire.

 It broadcasts on FM, DAB, digital TV and via BBC Sounds from studios at Broadcasting House in Bristol.

-According to RAJAR, the station has a weekly audience of 107,000 listeners and a 3.0% share as of December 2022.
+According to RAJAR, the station has a weekly audience of 88,000 listeners as of May 2025.
+The worst performer of all BBC local stations.

-Overview
+Technical

 BBC Radio Bristol broadcasts on FM frequencies 94.9 MHz (Dundry), 104.6 MHz (Bath), 103.6 MHz (Weston-super-Mare), and on DAB.
-The AM transmitter at Mangotsfield on 1548 kHz was closed in February 2016.

 The Mendip transmitter, near Wells, used to broadcast BBC Radio Bristol on 95.5 MHz over a very large area but, from 3 December 2007, this was transferred to the new BBC Somerset service.
 Since the BBC relaunched BBC Somerset on FM, BBC Radio Bristol has been left free to concentrate editorially on Bristol, Bath and the rest of the former Avon area.

-On 11 December 2014, BBC Radio Bristol launched on Freeview channel 719, on the PSB 1 multiplex from the Mendip transmitter and its TV relays.
+On 11 December 2014, the station launched on Freeview channel 711, on the PSB 1 multiplex from the Mendip transmitter and its TV relays.
+The station also streams online via BBC Sounds.

-Radio Bristol's main commercial competitors in its broadcast area are Heart West on 96.3 and 103 FM, Hits Radio (Bristol and the South West) on 106.5 FM and Greatest Hits Radio Bristol and The South West on 107.2, 107.7 and 107.9 MHz.
+The AM transmitter at Mangotsfield on 1548 kHz was closed in February 2016.

 Programming

-Local programming is produced and broadcast from the BBC's Bristol studios from 6am - 10pm each day.
+Weekday programming is produced and broadcast from the BBC's Bristol studios from 6 am to 2 pm each day.
+The afternoon programme is shared with BBC Radio Somerset.